ms-dot-k/Visual-Context-Attentional-GAN/README.md

 Please refer [here](README_GRID.md) to run the code on GRID dataset.

 ## LRS2/LRS3
-Please refer [here](README_LRS.md) to run the code and model on LRS2 and LRS3 datasets/
+Please refer [here](README_LRS.md) to run the code and model on LRS2 and LRS3 datasets.

 ## Citation
 If you find this work useful in your research, please cite the papers: